Modal reduction principles across relational semantics: Introduction

-The present paper answers both questions in the positive: the above-mentioned connection is generalized from a finite set of modal axioms to the class of {\em Sahlqvist modal reduction principles} \cite{van1976mrp} (cf.~Section \ref{sec:mrp}), and is also extended to the following four semantic settings: crisp and many-valued Kripke frames (cf.~Definition \ref{def:kripkelframe}), and crisp and many-valued polarity-based frames (cf.~Definitions \ref{def:polarity:based:frm} and \ref{def:polarity:based:frm:mv}).
-Specifically, we show preliminarily that, in each semantic setting, the first-order correspondent of a given Sahlqvist modal reduction principle can be represented as a pure inclusion of binary relations.
-Once such ``formal common ground'' has been established between the first-order languages of the various relational semantic settings, the first-order correspondents of Sahlqvist modal reduction principles can be naturally and systematically related to each other along the natural relationships/embeddings among the various types of relational semantics.
-In particular, \begin{enumerate} \item it is known from \cite{BritzMScThesis} that the first-order correspondents of all Sahlqvist formulas on many-valued Kripke frames are verbatim ``the same'' as their first-order correspondents on classical Kripke frames; \item we partially generalize \cite{BritzMScThesis} by showing that the first-order correspondents of all Sahlqvist modal reduction principles on many-valued {\em polarity-based} frames are verbatim ``the same'' as their the first-order correspondents on crisp {\em polarity-based} frames (cf.~Theorem \ref{thm:verbatim crisp mv}); \item we also generalize \cite[Proposition 4.3]{conradie2021rough} by showing that the first-order correspondents of all Sahlqvist modal reduction principles on crisp {\em polarity-based} frames are the liftings of their the first-order correspondents on crisp {\em Kripke} frames (cf.~Theorem \ref{prop: sahlqvist lifting}); \item combining the items above, it also follows that the first-order correspondents of all Sahlqvist modal reduction principles on many-valued {\em polarity-based} frames are the liftings of their the first-order correspondents on many-valued {\em Kripke} frames. \end{enumerate}
+In the present paper, the above-mentioned connection established in \cite{conradie2021rough} is generalized syntactically from a finite set of modal axioms to the class of {\em Sahlqvist modal reduction principles} \cite{van1976mrp} (cf.~Section \ref{sec:mrp}), and is also extended to the following four semantic settings: crisp and many-valued Kripke frames (cf.~Definition \ref{def:kripkelframe}), and crisp and many-valued polarity-based frames (cf.~Definitions \ref{def:polarity:based:frm} and \ref{def:polarity:based:frm:mv}).
+Specifically, we show preliminarily that, in each of these semantic settings, the first-order correspondent of any Sahlqvist modal reduction principle can be represented as a pure inclusion of binary relations.
+With this formal common ground established, we can naturally and systematically relate a Sahlqvist MRP's correspondent in any of these four settings to its correspondent in any of the others, following the natural relationships/embeddings that that link them.
+In particular, \begin{enumerate} \item it is known from \cite{BritzMScThesis} that the first-order correspondents of all Sahlqvist formulas on many-valued Kripke frames are verbatim ``the same'' as their first-order correspondents on classical Kripke frames; \item we partially generalize \cite{BritzMScThesis} by showing that the first-order correspondents of all Sahlqvist modal reduction principles on many-valued {\em polarity-based} frames are verbatim ``the same'' as their first-order correspondents on crisp {\em polarity-based} frames (cf.~Theorem \ref{thm:verbatim crisp mv}); \item we also generalize \cite[Proposition 4.3]{conradie2021rough} by showing that the first-order correspondents of all Sahlqvist modal reduction principles on crisp {\em polarity-based} frames are the liftings of their first-order correspondents on crisp {\em Kripke} frames (cf.~Theorem \ref{prop: sahlqvist lifting}); \item combining the items above, it also follows that the first-order correspondents of all Sahlqvist modal reduction principles on many-valued {\em polarity-based} frames are the liftings of their first-order correspondents on many-valued {\em Kripke} frames. \end{enumerate}